martin-sicho/genui/doc/source/usage/develop/qsar.rst

             else:
                 raise Exception("You have to fit the model first.")

-For more information on useful instance attributes and methods, see the `genui.models.genuimodels.bases.Algorithm` reference.
+For more information on other useful attributes and methods, see the `genui.models.genuimodels.bases.Algorithm` reference.

 Writing Tests